k-freeman/PHP_Pointtable-deprecated/README.md

 PHP_Pointtable
 ==============

+**Update:**

+Info1.php didn't change that much.
+It will search for corresponding lines etc automatically, depending on the first row in the .csv.

+Info2.php however, calculates the mean and use some bootstrap diagrams; can be seen in the source code.
+That's why there is an additional .py script, which calculates the mean.
+It's a bit old and that's why its crappy.
+Should be understandable when reviewing examplefiles.

+**Old:**

 This small site is good to display points (of e.g. exercises) correlated to a certain person (in this case 'Matrikelnummern' are used).
 Please open this readme in any plain file editor.